Implementing and doing Human Learning Systems

 - Seemingly quick fixes like digital service design do not change the underlying causes.

-We know, that the current public sector design has become obsolete.
-Here in the UK it is failing us from an efficiency perspective, a wider systemic and citizen outcome perspective.
-We need something new and HLS is a proven approach that works.
+We now know, that the way we have designed the public sector today is failing us .
+Here in the UK it is failing us from an efficiency, a wider systemic and citizen outcome perspective.
+We need something new and Human Learning Systems is a proven group of thinking and examples that work.

 A better way of designing the public sector

-Human Learning Systems is about reform.
-It engages people in our communities that focuses on them, and the strengths around them.
-It guides front line staff to co-design solutions that allow for collaborative ways of working across the public and voluntary sector, that ensures that the complex nature of peoples real needs and what is going on in their lives becomes an inherent characteristic of service delivery.
+Human Learning Systems uses robust strength based methods and approaches, like the liberated method principles, to develop new relational ways of working.
+It engages with locality based communities, by being inherently collaborative and person led.
+Shifting our focus from independent services, to place based working.
+HLS is about reform, it redesigns services.
+It guides front line staff to co-design solutions that allow for relational ways of working across the public and voluntary sector, that ensures that the complex nature of peoples real needs and what is going on in their lives, becomes an inherent characteristic of service delivery.

 - HLS is systemic, it shifts not just the front line, but also the wider elements within the organisation.